 - Action-Oriented Language: Use strong action verbs to describe your responsibilities and accomplishments.
 This not only makes your résumé more engaging but also allows you to naturally incorporate keywords.
 Instead of saying "Responsible for customer service," say "Provided exceptional customer service by resolving complex issues and exceeding customer expectations."

 - Quantify Your Achievements: Whenever possible, quantify your achievements with numbers and metrics.
 This provides concrete evidence of your skills and allows you to showcase your impact without relying on keyword repetition.
-For example, instead of saying "Improved sales," say "Increased sales by 15% in Q2 2023 through targeted marketing campaigns."
+To give you an idea, instead of saying "Improved sales," say "Increased sales by 15% in Q2 2023 through targeted marketing campaigns."

 - Skills Section Optimization: